akaterra/apidog/readme.md

 Prefixes all following **@apiParam**s with prefix.

-This allows also to reuse lists of **apiParams** between different blocks.
+This allows also to reuse lists of **apiParams** between different doc blocks.

 ```
 /**